G5/ruby-base-image/README.md

 We maintain images for a couple of Ruby versions.
 Versions are delineated via tags:

   - `2.3-vX.X.X` Ruby 2.3 image series.
 Built from the `ruby23.dockerfile`, releases triggered when a git tag is created with the `2.3-vX.X.X` naming convention.
-Ruby 2.3 will be updated for security until March 2019.
-This was chosen as our "legacy" Ruby version to support because it is relatively easy to upgrade to from 2.0 - 2.2.
+Ruby 2.3 is no longer supported for security updates.
+This was originally chosen as our "legacy" Ruby version to support because it is relatively easy to upgrade to from 2.0 - 2.2.
 Ruby 2.4 introduces number changes that often require significant gem updates, which is often a hassle for older applications.
-  - `2.4-vX.X.X` Ruby 2.4 image series.
-Built from the `ruby24.dockerfile`, releases triggered when a git tag is created with the `2.4-vX.X.X` naming convention.
-Ruby 2.4 is only in security maintenance phase and will EOL March 2020.
-It is recommended to move to a higher version.
+  - `2.4-vX.X.X` This image series was retired from support by Devops in 2018 due to the preferred upgrade from 2.3 - 2.5.
   - `2.5-vX.X.X` This image series is retired from support by DevOps 10/2019.
+Existing 2.5 docker hub images should continue to be available.
   - `2.6-vX.X.X` Ruby 2.6 image series.
 Built from the `ruby26.dockerfile`, releases triggered when a git tag is created with the `2.6-vX.X.X` naming convention.
 As of this writing, this is the current version of Ruby.
   - `2.7-vX.X.X` Ruby 2.7 is not ready yet, it is in preview as of 10/2019.